Starship Size Issues

 USS Protostar

 The official design length of the USS Protostar is merely 139 meters.
 However, as we look at the interiors, and especially at those which need to correspond to external features, the ship has to be bigger - a lot bigger.
 We can see in many shots from the inside and especially from the outside that the bridge, from the very base to the highest point of the transparent dome, measures at least 6m.
 The 139m ship would allow less than 3m.
 Likewise, the cargo bay with the vehicle replicator is consistently 6m tall at the very least, with the front door measuring perhaps a bit less.
 If we go by the diagrams, it is more like 3m on a 139m ship.
 Also, the whole room would have an even floor space of just a couple of meters to the aft.
 And this still doesn't address the question how the massive landing gear can possibly be retracted without losing many cubic meters.
-Realistically the mechanism would occupy the center of the cargo bay and would leave hardly any place to replicate vehicles.
+Realistically the mechanism would occupy most of the cargo bay and would leave hardly any place to replicate vehicles.

 There are many windows on the Protostar, which would be just portholes even if the ship were larger and which don't seem to correspond with decks.
 Only the lateral gallery around the saucer rim has large windows that are clearly associated with a deck.
 We can see Gwyn and Jankom standing here in "Time Amok", and once again they are only half as tall as they would be if the Protostar were the original design size.
 The scaling of the interiors is quite consistent, and quite consistently shows a ship that is twice as long (with eight times the volume).